nektra/Deviare-InProc/Readme.md

 # BUG REPORTS

-If you experience something you think might be a bug in Deviare In-Proc, please report it in GitHub repository or write us in <http://www.nektra.com/contact/>.
+If you experience something you think might be a bug in Deviare In-Proc, please report it in GitHub repository or write to us in <http://www.nektra.com/contact/>.

 Describe what you did, what happened, what kind of computer you have, which operating system you're using, and anything else you think might be relevant.